UCL/research-computing-with-cpp/01projects/UsingTheTerminal.md

 - `mv <source> <destination>`: The same as `cp` but it _moves_ the file instead of copying it.
 - `rm <file>`: Remove (i.e. delete) a file.
 - `rm -rf <directory>`: Remove an entire directory.
+- `code <directory>`: Open a folder with VSCode.
+Use `code .` to open the current directory in VSCode.

 ## Git